ViktorLaurens/MMMP/README.md

 - **Videos:** Media files that provide demonstrations and simulations.

 ### robots/
-The [`robots`](robots) directory holds Python classes that define and manage different robot models used in the project.
+The [`robots`](robots) directory contains Python classes for defining and managing various robot models in Pybullet simulations.
 This includes:
-- the Franka Emika Panda manipulator
+- **Franka Emika Panda Manipulator:** A detailed class for the Franka Emika Panda robot, which is a versatile robotic manipulator, widely-used for research purposes.
-- a simple planar arm of undefined number of links and undefined length
+- **Planar Arm:** A class for a simple planar arm with configurable link counts and lengths, designed for basic simulations in 2D.

 ### sims/
-The [`sims`](sims) directory contains scripts for running simulations to demonstrate what this repository offers.
+The [`sims`](sims) directory includes scripts for running simulations that showcase the capabilities and functionalities of this repository.

 ### tests/
-The [`tests`](tests) directory includes scripts for testing the functionality and performance of different parts of the codebase.
-The purpose of the files in this directory is merely to test different parts of code during creation of the repository to ensure proper functionality.
+The [`tests`](tests) directory features scripts for validating the functionality and performance of various components within the codebase.
+These tests ensure that different parts of the system work correctly and efficiently, helping to identify and resolve issues during development.
+They are not meant to be used anymore after development.

 ### utils/
-The [`utils`](utils) directory contains a collection of tools and utilities that support the main functionalities of the project.
+The [`utils`](utils) directory houses a range of tools and utilities that support the core functionalities of the project.
+This includes functions that facilitate various tasks ranging from inverse kinematics calculations and trajectory computation to tools for setting up and managing Pybullet simulations.

 <!--  -->